 At the Detroit Zoo

 The Ruppell’s griffon vulture can be found in the habitat just west of the guanacos from April through September.

-The Ruppell’s griffon vulture’s body is a chocolate brown color with a distinctive white feather ring around its lightly feathered head and neck.
-It has yellow eyes and soft white fluff that covers the purple-red skin on its head.
-Its sharp tan beak is used for ripping and tearing meat from carcasses, and its neck allows it to reach inside a carcass to feed.
-It has powerful legs and talons used to rip meat and cling to the rock cliffs where it nests.
+The bodies of Ruppell’s griffon vultures are a chocolate brown color with distinctive white feather rings around their lightly feathered heads and necks.
+They have yellow eyes and soft white fluff that covers the purple-red skin on their heads.
+Ruppell’s griffon vultures have sharp tan beaks used for ripping and tearing meat from carcasses, and their necks allow them to reach inside a carcass to feed.
+They have powerful legs and talons used to rip meat and cling to the rock cliffs where they nest.

-From a standing start, the griffon vulture can fly more than 3 miles in six minutes.
+From a standing start, griffon vultures can fly more than 3 miles in six minutes.